jaw63/jaw63/README.md

 * 🌟 Synthesizing technology, analytics, and passions to tell stories with data.

 ### Let's Party
-* 🌐 Exploring the digital and physical.
-Let's connect and collaborate!
+* 🌐 PM me if you like long CASE WHEN statements and testing in prod.